Work and College

 Part-time work can be rewarding for teens who have epilepsy.
 In addition to the financial rewards, work can provide discipline, skills, education, and a sense of accomplishment and success.
 A part-time job is often an important step toward independence.
 A part-time job also can be a way of getting some exposure to a career that the young person may be interested in pursuing, and it may even provide an opportunity for future full-time work.

 Teens can work before or after school, or during the summer.
-When working during the school year, the student must balance the demands of school and job.
+When working during the school year, the student must balance the demands of school and having a job.
 A job also should not interfere with a healthy personal life.
 Students who work too many hours often sacrifice sleep while trying to keep up with both schoolwork and a social life.
 Loss of sleep or the stress of overwork can increase the frequency of seizures, so it is important to limit the number of hours worked at a part-time job.

 Thinking About a Career